Immune globulin and hyaluronidase (Subcutaneous)

 Immune globulin and recombinant human hyaluronidase injection is used to treat primary immunodeficiency (PI) in adults.

-immune globulin and hyaluronidase is to be given only by or under the supervision of your doctor.
+immune globulin and hyaluronidase is available only with your doctor's prescription.

 Before Using immune globulin and hyaluronidase